ever-co/ever-demand/README.md

 ### Lerna

-We are using Lerna (https://github.com/lerna/lerna), so you need to run the following command from working folder where you cloned Ever git repo (this will install Lerna and other packages):
+We are using [Lerna](https://github.com/lerna/lerna), so you need to run the following command from working folder where you cloned Ever git repo (this will install Lerna and other packages):

 ```
 yarn install